Working under the stage name of herrB, Stefan Bernauer began his music career as a guitarist and songwriter in a number of rock, blues and jazz bands.

 What are your own upcoming plans after Five Point One?

 I plan to release a remastered version of DIE UNBEKANNTEN’s ‘Don’t Tell Me Stories’ album finally on CD, this might include some SHARK VEGAS tracks too and also in 2012, I hope to release a deluxe version of DIE VISION’s ‘Torture’, the last album to be recorded in communist East Berlin that I produced there in 1989.
 As for my own projects, now that would be telling wouldn’t it?

-The Electricity Club gives its sincerest thanks to MARK REEDER
+ELECTRICITYCLUB.CO.UK gives its sincerest thanks to Mark Reeder

 ‘Five Point One’ is released on 25th November 2011 by Kennan Limited and distributed in Germany by Rough Trade Deutschland.